ED arrests NCP leader Khadse's son-in-law in money laundering case | Law-Order

 Khadse, 68, had left the BJP to join the Nationalist Congress Party (NCP) of former Maharashtra chief minister Sharad Pawar last year.

+The ED case stems from a Pune police anti-corruption bureau (ACB) FIR filed against him, his wife Mandakini, and Chaudhary in 2017.

-He was questioned in the case by the ED early this year.
+Khadse was questioned in the case by the Enforcement Directorate (ED) early this year and his statement was recorded.

-Khadse, 68, had resigned from the then Devendra Fadnavis-led Maharashtra cabinet in 2016 after facing allegations regarding the same land deal.
+Khadse, the then state revenue minister, had resigned from the BJP leader and former chief minister Devendra Fadnavis-led Maharashtra cabinet in 2016 after facing allegations regarding the same land deal and some other issues.

-It was alleged that he misused his official powers to facilitate the purchase of government land of the Maharashtra Industrial Development Corporation (MIDC) by his family in the Bhosari area of Pune.
+It was alleged that he misused his official powers to facilitate the purchase of government land of the Maharashtra Industrial Development Corporation (MIDC) by his family in the Bhosari area, a suburb of Pune.

-He denied any wrongdoing, saying that the Maharashtra Anti-Corruption Bureau, as well as the Income Tax department, had given him a clean chit in the matter.
+Khadse denied any wrongdoing, saying that the state police ACB, as well as the Income Tax department, had given him a clean chit in the matter.

+The case dates back to May 2016, when Pune-based businessman Hemant Gawande filed a complaint with the Bund Garden police station in the city.

+The businessman had alleged that Khadse misused his power as a minister and purchased a land plot owned by the MIDC in the Bhosari area in the name of his relatives at Rs 3.75 crore against a market price of Rs 40 crore.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)